Use your promo code SAPFIRA10 and get 10% off your first order!

 Understanding the 4C System

-The carat is the unit of measurement for the weight of a diamond.
-1 carat (1 ct) is equal to 0.2 grams .
-The heavier a diamond is, the rarer and therefore more expensive it is.
+The carat is the unit of measurement for a diamond’s weight.
+1 carat (1 ct) equals 0.2 grams.
+The heavier a diamond, the rarer and therefore more expensive it is.

-However, two diamonds of the same weight can look completely different depending on their size and proportions.
+However, two diamonds of the same weight can look completely different depending on their cut and proportions.

 Color

-• GJ : Almost colorless, offering a good balance between quality and price.
+• G-J: Nearly colorless, offering a good balance between quality and price.

 Engagement Rings and Wedding bangs Sapfira Jewelery Aliasapfira